-The percentage of pupils known to be eligible for free school meals at any time during the past 6 years stands at 41% (LA 2018 data) compared with 23% nationally and 34% locally.
-This puts Thomas Jones in the highest quintile nationally.
-The school's deprivation indicator is 0.35 compared with 0.21 nationally (ASP data).
-When employing IDACI deciles, 53% of the school community is drawn from the 10% most deprived wards nationally (LA 2019 data).
+'The percentage of pupils known to be eligible for free school meals at any time during the past 6 years is 41% (LA data) compared with 23% nationally and 34% locally (the number of Year 6 pupils in receipt of Pupil Premium is 67%).
+Thomas Jones is in the highest quintile nationally.
+The school's deprivation indicator is 0.35 compared with 0.21 in comparison to other schools across the country (ASP data).
+When employing IDACI deciles, 53% of the school community live in the 10% most deprived wards nationally (LA data).

-90% of pupils come from an ethnic minority background (LA 2019 data).
-There are 33 discrete ethnic categories represented at Thomas Jones.
+90% of pupils come from an ethnic minority background (LA data).
+There are 33 discrete ethnic categories represented.
 However, this data is limited by the categories dictated by the school census format.
 Due to the diverse make-up of the school, no single ethnic group dominates the school population.
-The largest ethnic groups at Thomas Jones are: Black African (29%), Moroccan (14%), White British (10%) and Black Caribbean (4%).
+The largest ethnic groups are: Black African (29%), Moroccan (14%), White British (10%) and Black Caribbean (4%).
+53% of pupils are Muslim, 33% Christian and 1% Buddhist.
+1% describe their faith as 'other'.
+12% of families identified themselves as being from a non-faith background.

-The percentage of pupils speaking English as an additional language to be 65% (LA 2019 data), this compares to 21% nationally.
-There are 31 distinct languages spoken at Thomas Jones.
-When different dialects of Arabic are factored in, there are 35 languages.
-The most commonly spoken first languages at Thomas Jones are English (35%) and Arabic (28%), followed by Somali (11%) and Amharic (3%).
-Many children with English as an additional language are in the very early stages of fluency with the language.
+The percentage of pupils speaking English as an additional language is 65% (LA data).
+This compares to 21% nationally.
+There are 31 distinct languages spoken.
+When different dialects of Arabic are factored in, there are a total of 46 languages spoken.
+The most commonly spoken first languages are English (35%) and Arabic (28%), followed by Somali (11%) and Amharic (3%).
+Many children with English as an additional language are in the early stages of fluency with the language.